• Skip to primary navigation

 • Sprinkle on brown sugar

-• Place grapefruit on baking sheet
+• Place grapefruit on a baking sheet

 • Place grapefruit under the broiler